farhadnowzari/easy-js-camera/README.md

 ```

 # Usage
-Import the Camera class as follow,

-Add your video and canvas as follow:
+Add your video and canvas as follow,
 ```
 <video autoplay playsinline></video>
 <canvas></canvas>
 ```
+Import the Camera class as follow,
 ```
 import Camera from 'easy-js-camera';
 ```